On May, 6 2020

 The current climate is also making a lot of research more empathetic and human in its approach.
 I hope that this leaves a lasting impact past the current crisis, and that the careful consideration of research needs and participant welfare continue long into the future.

-What do you think are the biggest challenges facing market researchers today, and how do you solve them?
+What do you think are the biggest challenges facing researchers today?

 The major challenge that I most frequently see is the difficulty in driving business action and engaging decision makers.
 As technology has improved over the last decade, the variety of methodologies that researchers have access to has increased.
 But the level of direct access to data sources has also risen across all levels of business.
 That noise makes achieving cut through and impact difficult.
 There is no quick and easy solution.
 Researchers must find and hone the value that they add, refine reporting techniques and view quality work as table stakes – not a differentiating factor.